jargonzhou/learning-golang/language/language.md

 ## Talks
 - **A Video Tour of Go**: Three things that make Go fast, fun, and productive: interfaces, reflection, and concurrency.
 Builds a toy web crawler to demonstrate these.
 - **Code that grows with grace**: One of Go's key design goals is code adaptability; that it should be easy to take a simple design and build upon it in a clean and natural way.
 In this talk Andrew Gerrand describes a simple "chat roulette" server that matches pairs of incoming TCP connections, and then use Go's concurrency mechanisms, interfaces, and standard library to extend it with a web interface and other features.
 While the function of the program changes dramatically, Go's flexibility preserves the original design as it grows.
 - **Go Concurrency Patterns**: Concurrency is the key to designing high performance network services.
-Go's concurrency primitives
+Go's concurrency primitives (goroutines and channels) provide a simple and efficient means of expressing concurrent execution.
+In this talk we see how tricky concurrency problems can be solved gracefully with simple Go code.
 - **Advanced Go Concurrency Patterns**: This talk expands on the *Go Concurrency Patterns* talk to dive deeper into Go's concurrency primitives.

 ## References